 Planting flower bulbs in pots is easy.
 Choose a pot that is not too small or has a drainage hole at the bottom.
 Place some potsherds and some clay granules over this hole.
 This allows the excess water to drain easily.
 Then you fill the pot or container.
 Use so much potting soil that the bulbs can be planted at the correct planting depth.
 Now place the bulbs and fill the pot further with soil to just below the rim.

 Bulbs in pots and containers should be a little closer together than in the open ground.
 That gives a nicer effect.
+If you have several pots of bulbs, put them together in a sheltered spot in winter for extra protection.
+To prevent the bulbs from freezing in the pot, place them close to the house or shed in winter.

 Both in open ground and in pots and containers you can plant flower bulbs in layers one above the other; lasagna planting .
 The bottom layer consists of bulbs that bloom last, for example tulips.
 Bulbs that bloom earlier such as crocus or iris reticulata are planted on top.
 Bulbs can easily be placed one above the other.
 So they bloom as usual, one after the other, but then in the same place.
 This way you can let a pot or container bloom for weeks.
 Would you like to do this yourself?
 Then follow our lasagna planting instructions!